 This subsystem uses the Hough Lines block to convert the Polar coordinates of a line to Cartesian coordinates.
 The subsystem uses these Cartesian coordinates to calculate the distance between the lane markers and the center of the video bottom boundary.
 If this distance is less than the threshold value, the example issues a warning.
 This subsystem also determines if the line is yellow or white and whether it is solid or broken.

 The Safety Margin Signals window shows a plot of a safety margin metric.
 The safety margin metric is determined by the distance between the car and the closest lane marker.
-When the safety margin metric, shown in yellow, drops below 0, shown in magenta, the car is in lane departure mode otherwise the car is in normal driving mode.
+When the safety margin metric, shown in yellow, drops below 0, shown in blue, the car is in lane departure mode otherwise the car is in normal driving mode.

 The Results window shows the left and right lane markers and a warning message.
 The warning message indicates that the vehicle is moving across the right lane marker.
 The type and color of the lane markers are also shown in this window.
 In addition to the text message, the Windows® version of the example issues an audio warning.